zamfyy/boilerpipe-clj/README.md

 ## Changes

+### 0.3.1

+- Change package `de.l3s.boilerpipe/boilerpipe` to `com.robbypond/boilerpipe`: Google Code deprecated
+- Register `run.avelino/boilerpipe-clj` on [Clojar](https://clojars.org/run.avelino/boilerpipe-clj)

 ### 0.3.0

-Remove util namespace, it's outside the scope of this library.
-It only made it in here due to lazyness when pulling this code out of another project.
-I suspect no one but me was using them anyway.
+- Remove util namespace, it's outside the scope of this library.
+It only made it in here
+- due to lazyness when pulling this code out of another project.
+I suspect no one but me
+- was using them anyway.